mikongame/NLP-to-predict-Myers-Briggs-Personality-Type/README.md

 ### Conclusion

-The model trined has an F1 Score of 0.651957, that is the model is able to predict MBTI personality type 65,2% of times.
+The model tarined has an F1 Score of 0.651957, that is the model is able to predict MBTI personality type 65,2% of times.

 Despite not seeming particularly outstanding results, as a multiclass classification (16 types), randomness baseline was located at 6.25%.
 So predictions from this model would be more than 10 times more accurate than guessing.